smart-data-models/dataModel.RiskManagement/Mitigation/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `affects[array]`: Array of URIs related to the area in which the risk could affect.  - `alternateName[string]`: An alternative name for this item  - `apply[array]`: Array of URIs related to Measures associated to the mitigation.  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `affects[array]`: Array of URIs related to the area in which the risk could affect  - `alternateName[string]`: An alternative name for this item  - `apply[array]`: Array of URIs related to Measures associated to the mitigation  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `consequence[string]`: The consequence caused by a risk materialization.
-Enum:'quality, quantity, reputation'  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: The risk description in a natural language  - `event[string]`: Occurrence or change of a particular set of circumstances.
+Enum:'quality, quantity, reputation'  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: The risk description in a natural language  - `event[string]`: Occurrence or change of a particular set of circumstances.
 Enum:'destruction, interruption, manipulation, pollution'  - `id[*]`: Unique identifier of the entity  - `likelihood[number]`: Chance of something happening.
 In risk management terminology, the word 'likelihood' is used to refer to the chance of something happening, whether defined, measured or determined objectively or subjectively, qualitatively or quantitatively, and described using general terms or mathematically (includes also the types of offered likelihood such as LoAH, LoAS, LoC)  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `threat[string]`: The potential cause of an incident that may result in a breach of information security or compromise business operations.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `threat[string]`: The potential cause of an incident that may result in a breach of information security or compromise business operations.
 Enum:'cyber, physical, cyber-physical'  - `type[string]`: NGSI-LD Entity Type.
-It must be equal to Risk.  - `validFrom[string]`: The time at which the risk materialization is finished.  .
-Model: [https://schema.org/Time](https://schema.org/Time)- `validTo[string]`: The time at which the risk materialization is started.  .
+It must be equal to Risk  - `validFrom[date-time]`: The time at which the risk materialization is finished  .
+Model: [https://schema.org/Time](https://schema.org/Time)- `validTo[date-time]`: The time at which the risk materialization is started  .
 Model: [https://schema.org/Time](https://schema.org/Time)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 <!-- /35-RequiredProperties -->